-Scrawled on the inside doors of latrines were dozens of instances of one singular phrase: “63 days and a wake up.”
+Scrawled on the inside doors of latrines were dozens of instances of one singular phrase: “63 days and a wake-up.”

-10 days and a wake up.
+10 days and a wake-up.

-36 days and a wake up.
+36 days and a wake-up.

-If deployed, 414 days and a wake up.
+If deployed, 414 days and a wake-up.

 Initially, I remember being very confused by the term, because I rarely heard it spoken, I only read about it in bathroom stalls, porta-johns, in wooden shacks at the rifle range, and in soldiers’ wall lockers.
-Wherever I found it, the phrase sat their, etched with the kind of certainty and legendary wisdom that colors most military language that keeps outsiders at bay.
+Wherever I found it, the phrase sat there, etched with the kind of certainty and legendary wisdom that colors most military language that keeps outsiders at bay.

 Eventually, other new soldiers began using the phrase themselves and I wondered how they were clued in on what it means, exactly, themselves.
 I figured that most new recruits were just as clueless about the intricacies of military culture as I was, and the first place they encountered the phrase must have been in the bathroom as well.